progit/progit/pl/06-git-tools/01-chapter6.markdown

 <!-- ### Branch References ### -->

 Najprostszym sposobem na wskazanie konkretnej zmiany, jest stworzenie odniesienia do gałęzi wskazującej na nią.
 Następnie, będziesz mógł używać nazwy gałęzi we wszystkich komendach Gita które przyjmują jako parametr objekt lub wartość SHA-1.
-Na przykład, jeżeli chcesz pokazać ostatni zmieniony obiekt w gałęzi, podane niżej komendy są identyczne, przy założeniu że `topic1` wskazuje na `ca82a6d`:
+Na przykład, jeżeli chcesz pokazać ostatni zmieniony obiekt w gałęzi, podane niżej komendy są identyczne, przy założeniu, że `topic1` wskazuje na `ca82a6d`:

 <!-- The most straightforward way to specify a commit requires that it have a branch reference pointed at it.
 Then, you can use a branch name in any Git command that expects a commit object or SHA-1 value.
 For instance, if you want to show the last commit object on a branch, the following commands are equivalent, assuming that the `topic1` branch points to `ca82a6d`: -->

 	$ git show ca82a6dff817ec66f44342007202690a93763949
 	$ git show topic1

-Jeżeli chciałbyś zobaczyć, na jaką sumę SHA-1 wskazuje dana gałąź, lub jeżeli chcesz zobaczyć na jaką sumę SHA-1 każdy z tych przykładów się rozwija, możesz użyć komendy `rev-parse`.
-Możesz zobaczyć również rozdział 9 aby dowiedzieć się o tym narzędziu więcej; ale, `rev-parse` wykonuje operacje niskopoziomowo i nie jest stworzony do codziennej pracy.
-Jednakże, potrafi być czasami przydatny, jeżeli musisz zobaczyć co tak naprawdę się dzieje.
+Jeżeli chciałbyś zobaczyć, na jaką sumę SHA-1 wskazuje dana gałąź, lub jeżeli chcesz zobaczyć na jaką sumę SHA-1 każdy z tych przykładów się rozwiązuje, możesz użyć komendy `rev-parse`.
+Możesz zobaczyć również rozdział 9, aby dowiedzieć się o tym narzędziu więcej; ale, `rev-parse` wykonuje operacje niskopoziomowo i nie jest stworzony do codziennej pracy.
+Jednakże potrafi być czasami przydatny, jeżeli musisz zobaczyć co tak naprawdę się dzieje.
 Możesz teraz wywołać `rev-parse` na swojej gałęzi.

 <!-- If you want to see which specific SHA a branch points to, or if you want to see what any of these examples boils down to in terms of SHAs, you can use a Git plumbing tool called `rev-parse`.
 You can see Chapter 9 for more information about plumbing tools; basically, `rev-parse` exists for lower-level operations and isn’t designed to be used in day-to-day operations.
 However, it can be helpful sometimes when you need to see what’s really going on.
 Here you can run `rev-parse` on your branch. -->